World Cup Fashion

 With an average of 3.6 billion viewers expected to tune in from the beginning to the end of the tournament, the impacts have huge economical gain, particularly in the home nation of Brazil.
 The intense spotlight on the South American nation is going to have repercussions through fashion, especially with the scorching hot climate weather tying in with our summer.
 Havaianas is a brand who is likely to benefit from such a reaction, the perennial flip-flop summer label are also known for their ties to the country and could provide the base to a number of outfits both over there and back here this summer.

 Going to Brazil this summer?
 Don’t forget these holiday essentials:

-The leading sportswear companies such as Nike and Adidas, who are also stocked at Mainline Menswear, realize that it is wholly profitable investment to pay exorbitant sums of money to gain official world cup exposure, not least on visible TV kits, but also on official partnerships with the tournament who will regain hundreds of millions worth in retail merchandise.
+The leading sportswear companies such as Nike and Adidas, who are also stocked at Mainline Menswear, realize that it is a wholly profitable investment to pay exorbitant sums of money to gain official world cup exposure, not least on visible TV kits, but also on official partnerships with the tournament who will regain hundreds of millions worth in retail merchandise.